BryanHoyt1/DUTeam2FinalProject/server-side/README.md

 npm install

 ## start angular server
-cd to prtal-app folder
+cd to portal-app folder

 ng serve -o

+or

+npm start

 ## start node api server in Bash
 cd to server-side folder

-nodemon
+nodemon (will restart the server automatically after saving)

 or